 The pair of LEDs built into the controller (one red, one yellow) produce flash codes displaying all the currently set faults in a repeating cycle.
 Each code consists of two digits.
 The red LED flashes once to indicate that the first digit of the code will follow; the yellow LED then flashes the appropriate number of times for the first digit.
-The red LED flashes twice to indicate that the second digit of the code will follow; the yellow LED then second digit of the code will follow; the yellow LED flashes the appropriate number of times for the second digit.
+The red LED flashes twice to indicate that the second digit of the code will follow; the yellow LED flashes the appropriate number of times for the second digit.